Sep 26

 A journal with the words dream it, believe it, achieve it written on it

-Take control of your business by serving your own clients
+Take control of your business by serving your own clients directly

 When you work directly with clients, you create the opportunity to become real partners, with genuine influence and respect.
 Your day rate isn't capped by an agency, and the possibility to create a serious income is unlocked.